bwks/sherpa-docs/docs/nodes/juniper/juniper-vevolved.md

 ## Notes

-- Approximate time for the system to boot, and for ZTP to finish: `9 minutes`
+- Approximate time for the system to be ready: `9 minutes`